gianpaima/markdown-timeline/README.md

   - Month (optional): 1-12
   - Day (optional): 1-31
 - The title line starts with `##`
+- A line of hashtags (e.g. `#tag1 #tag2`) can appear after the date to add tags
 - The content can include any valid markdown
 - Entries are separated by `---`

+Tags will be displayed under the date in the timeline view.
+They follow the standard Obsidian `#tag` syntax.

 ## Installation